Plating Thickness Gauge | How To Measure Plating Thickness?

 3. LS225 plating thickness gauge operation

 Calibration.
 The LS225 plating thickness gauge is equipped with 7 standard films as standard.
 Users can calibrate 1 to 5 points according to their needs.
+When choosing multi-point calibration, the standard slices should be calibrated in order from thin to thick, and each slice should differ by more than 5 μm.

 For complete and detailed operation steps, please refer to the user manual of LS225 plating thickness gauge.